 Lithium-ion batteries and fuel cells were not the only area of EU vulnerability, the Spanish presidency paper said.

 “A similar scenario could unfold in the digital-tech space,” the document said.
 “Forecasts suggest that the demand for digital devices such as sensors, drones, data servers, storage equipment and data transmission networks will rise sharply in this decade.”

 “The EU has a relatively strong position in the latter, but it shows significant weaknesses in the other areas,” it said.

-By 2030, this foreign dependency could seriously hinder the productivity gains that the European industry and service sector urgently require and could impede the modernisation of farming systems essential to addressing climate change, the paper said.
+By 2030, this foreign dependency could seriously hinder the productivity gains that the European industry and service sector urgently require and could impede the modernisation of agriculture systems essential to addressing climate change, it said.

-(Writing by Jan Strupczewski; Editing by Conor Humphries and Catherine Evans)
+(Writing by Jan Strupczewski; Editing by Conor Humphries)

 Brought to you by www.srnnews.com